ggwpez/submeta/README.md

 submeta pallets --with-storage
 ```

-or if you have a local `metadata.json`:
+or if you already have the result from that RPC cached in a `metadata.json`:

 ```rust
 cat metadata.json | jq metadata.json '.result' -r | submeta pallets --with-storage